We Keep Less So You Make More

 Police brutality and misconduct take many forms, including but not limited to:

-- Excessive Force: Officially, “police brutality” refers to the use of excessive and/or unreasonable force by police officers and other law enforcement officials.
+- Excessive or unreasonable force (Police Brutality): Officially, “police brutality” refers to the use of excessive and/or unreasonable force by police officers and other law enforcement officials.
 Currently, there is no set definition of what constitutes “excessive” or “unreasonable” force.
 Rather, victims of police brutality have the burden of proof in demonstrating that the use of force by an officer during an encounter (including arrest) was improper, extreme, and/or unwarranted given the circumstances.

-- False Arrest: False arrest occurs when law enforcement officials arrest an individual without probable cause and/or sufficient evidence.
-This constitutes a violation of one’s Fourth Amendment rights, which protects individuals from unreasonable search and seizure.
+- False Arrest: It occurs when law enforcement officials arrest an individual without probable cause and/or sufficient evidence.
+False arrest constitutes a violation of one’s Fourth Amendment rights, which protects individuals from unreasonable search and seizure.
 It can be very difficult to prove that one was the victim of false arrest, as there are many circumstances in which a police officer can argue that they had reason to suspect criminal activity.

 - Sexual Abuse: Sexual abuse and assault by police officers and other law enforcement officials can take many forms and may occur in a variety of settings.
 While law enforcement officers are permitted by law to conduct pat-downs, any form of unwanted sexual touching or sexual activity/intercourse without consent constitutes sexual abuse or assault.
 This includes everything from rape to coercion to demanding sexual favors in exchange for leniency.